Skip to main content

 Floor plan of the La Sirène model home from a July 1964 Oakland Tribune ad.
 The layout shows a mid-century single-story design with clearly labeled rooms, including multiple bedrooms, bathrooms, living spaces, and integrated garage.

-Pricing history of the 300 Series homes
+Legacy of the 300 series

 • 1964: $16,700 – $22,350